Hawaiian - german

-When visiting Hawaii as a tourist, you will find brochures, pamphlets, and guidebooks everywhere that list important Hawaiian words or a dictionary.
-In Hawaii, many Hawaiian words have made their way into the English slang found, which are used quite naturally in daily use by the multinational inhabitants of Hawaii.
-In order to keep the overview as a visitor and to understand comments of the inhabitants, it is worthwhile to browse through dictionaries before the vacation and to learn some Hawaiian words.
+When visiting Hawaii as a tourist, you will find brochures, pamphlets and guidebooks everywhere that list important Hawaiian words or a dictionary.
+In Hawaii, many Hawaiian words have made their way into the English slang that are used quite naturally in daily use by the multinational inhabitants of Hawaii.
+To keep the overview as a visitor and to understand the comments of the inhabitants, it is worthwhile to browse through dictionaries before the vacation and to learn some Hawaiian words.
 The locals are happy when tourists do their best and are also happy to offer their help if you don't understand something.

-Some Hawaiian words have made their way into the German usage found and have the same or similar meaning in German.
+Some Hawaiian words have made their way into the German usage and they have the same or similar meanings in German.
 "Wiki", part of Wikipedia, means "fast".
-Also "Kanake", which is a swear word for foreigners in Germany, has a Polynesian origin and refers to the Polynesian and Hawaiian natives.
+Also, "Kanake", which is a swear word for foreigners in Germany, has a Polynesian origin and refers to the Polynesian and Hawaiian natives.

-"Aloha" is, of course, commonly known and means one thing above all -.
-Dear.
-Aloha can mean not only "hello" or "goodbye" but also "thanks" or "affection" - Aloha is hard to describe, you have to experience it!
+"Aloha" is, of course, commonly known and means one thing above all - Love.
+Aloha does not only mean "hello" or "goodbye" but also "thanks" or "affection" - Aloha is hard to describe, you have to experience it!
 Take a look at our travel packages to plan your vacation and experience the Aloha Spirit for yourself.

 8 words and 1 phrase you should know when visiting Hawai'i

-The following translations of the words are all from the "Hawaiian Dictionary" by Mary Kawena Pukui and Samuel H. Elbert from 1986 and subsequently translated into German.
+The following translations of the words are all from the "Hawaiian Dictionary" by Mary Kawena Pukui and Samuel H. Elbert from 1986 and subsequently translated into English.

-Mahalo means "thank you, gratitude; give thanks" but it also stands for recognition, praise and appreciation.
-When you are in Hawai'i you can use this word as you would "thank you" used in German.
+Mahalo means "thank you, gratitude; (to) give thanks" but it also stands for recognition, praise and appreciation.
+When you are in Hawai'i, you can use this word as you would use "thank you" in English.

 'Ohana means "Family, acquaintances, circle of friends; being related".
 However, 'ohana includes all the people who mean something to you and is not limited to blood relations.

-The word kama'āina cannot be translated into German easily at all, because there is no proper translation.
+The word kama'āina cannot be translated into English easily at all because there is no proper translation.
 It is composed of two shorter words:

 2. 'āina - which means "land".

-One could thus interpret kama'āina as "Child of the country" translate.
-Today all residents of Hawai'i, whether with or without Hawaiian roots, is referred to as kama'āina.
+You could thus translate kama'āina as "Child of the country".
+Today, all residents of Hawai'i, whether with or without Hawaiian roots, is referred to as kama'āina.

-On the other hand, kanaka refers only to those people whose Ancestors were the natives of Hawai'i.
-Kanaka can also be generally translated as "Man, man, individual or person".
+On the other hand, kanaka refers only to those people whose ancestors were natives of Hawai'i.
+Kanaka can also be generally translated as "human, man, individual or person".

 If you go to Hawai'i, you are a haole.
 You are (most likely) not of Hawaiian descent and you are not a citizen of Hawai'i.
-This term is generally used to describe "white persons" or Persons with Caucasian ethnicity designated.
+This term is generally used to describe "white persons" or persons with Caucasian ethnicity .
 This includes Americans or Englishmen.
-This explicit mention of Americans and Englishmen (or "English" in English) may date back to the settlement of Hawai'i by American and European missionaries and businessmen in the early 19th century.
+The explicit mention of Americans and Englishmen may date back to the settlement of Hawai'i by American and European missionaries and businessmen in the early 19th century.

-The word is also used to describe something, what is foreign and not nativebut was introduced (introduced).
+The word is also used to describe something that is foreign and not nativebut was introduced.

-Mana also has no clear translation, but must be explained with a somewhat longer explanation.
+Mana doesn't have a clear translation either, it must be explained with a somewhat longer explanation.

-With mana a supernatural power or divine power described.
-Thereby it is about Energy and not about physical, muscular strength.
+With the word mana, a supernatural power or divine power is being described.
+Therefor it is about energy and not about physical, muscular strength.
 In Hawaiian religion, it is believed that there is mana in every object and person, and even in some places.